Ga-Segonyana Local Municipality

-Ga-Segonyana Local Municipality is an administrative area in the John Taolo Gaetsewe District of the Northern Cape in South Africa.
+Ga-Segonyana Municipality (Mmasepala wa Ga-Segonyana; Ga-Segonyana Munisipaliteit) is a local municipality within the John Taolo Gaetsewe District Municipality, in the Northern Cape province of South Africa.

 Segonyana is the Setswana name of a spring, commonly known as Eye of Kuruman.

 Main places

 The 2001 census divided the municipality into the following main places:

+Demographics

+According to the 2022 South African census, the municipality had a population of 117,454 people.
+Of these, 5.2% identified as "Coloured," 92.3% as "Black African," and 2.1% as "White."

 Politics

 The municipal council consists of twenty-nine members elected by mixed-member proportional representation.
 Fifteen councillors are elected by first-past-the-post voting in fifteen wards, while the remaining fourteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of seventeen seats on the council.

 The following table shows the results of the election.